GoogleCloudPlatform/terraform-google-enterprise-genai/6-ml-pipeline/dev/Readme.md

 ### 5. Model Validation

-- Once you have the model running at an endpoint in the production project, you will be able to test it.
-Here is a step-by-step to make a request to your model using `gcloud` and `curl`:
+Once you have the model running at an endpoint in the production project, you will be able to test it.
+Here are step-by-step instructions to make a request to your model using `gcloud` and `curl`:

 1. Initialize variables on your terminal session